Peter Miller, Director/Producer

-MARCELLA will be a feature-length documentary about the extraordinary woman who changed how Americans cook and experience Italian food.
+Please consider making a tax-deductible donation of any size to MARCELLA, a feature-length documentary-in-progress about the extraordinary woman who changed how Americans cook and experience Italian food.

 Marcella Hazan embraced simplicity and tradition, and built recipes around high quality ingredients, many of which were not available to Americans in the middle of the 20th century, when parmesan cheese came in a shaker and olive oil was barely known.
 At a time when Italian food in America meant red sauce and meatballs, Marcella introduced millions of Americans to regional recipes handed down through generations of Italian families.
 The New York Times wrote that “the impact Mrs. Hazan had on the way America cooks Italian food is impossible to overstate.”

 Marcella trained as a scientist and, as a young woman, never set foot in the kitchen.
 A childhood injury had left her with an injured right arm, a challenge for the physical work of food preparation.
 But after migrating to New York in the 1950s, she took to cooking with enormous purpose, overcoming her disability, intent upon recreating her memories of the flavors she experienced back in Italy.
 Soon, she was not only cooking but teaching.
 When a Chinese cooking instructor was no longer able to lead a class of New York housewives, Marcella took over and taught her fellow students to prepare authentic Italian food instead.
 Word got out that she was a gifted teacher, and before long Craig Claiborne was praising her work in the New York Times.